jakemackie/php-auth/README.md

 # php_auth
 A polished authentication flow written with primarily PHP.
+Written carefully using MVC.